antnmttsc/NLP_Philosophical-Texts/README.md

 - Classification (BERT)

 To replicate the procedures carried out, it will be sufficient to run the python notebook in its entirety.
 To replicate the results obtained with iSA, first we need to download the tag_df and no_tag_df datasets and then use the R code.

+For more information regarding the methodology and the results obtained refer to the report: REPORT-Analysis_Philosophical_Texts.pdf.